obertguo/debian-setup/README.md

 1. Download/clone this repository onto your Debian environment.
 2. Execute `bash init.sh` to run first-time initialization, which is mostly intended for a "minimal" Debian install (i.e., no DE selected during a first time Debian install).
 This will install and setup a Gnome DE and add your user to the sudoers group.
 This allows sudo commands to be run then next time you re-login in as your user.
 3. Configure `playbook_vars/*.yml` as needed (note: you will need to rename sensitive_vars_CHANGEME.yml to sensitive_vars.yml).
 Note that the re-named sensitive_vars.yml file is excluded from git as part of this repository's .gitignore file.
 4. Run `bash pipeline.sh` to install Python and setup an Ansible virtual environment if it has not been set up yet.
 If a playbook name is passed in as an argument to the pipeline script, then the corresponding Ansible playbook is run.
+You can also specify tags to apply to that specific playbook as additional arguments.
+For example, `bash pipeline.sh PLAYBOOK tag1 tag2`.
 Otherwise, by default, the playbooks listed in the pipeline script `PLAYBOOKS_TO_RUN` array are run in order, and is intended to provide everything needed for a full setup.

 ## To-Dos
 - Consolidate setup scripts into one master setup script